fred-maussion/demo_local_ia_assistant/Readme.md

 Connectors are handled by Kibana, which in our case, is executed instide a docker and need to interact with Ollama, executed on the host.
 For Kibana to reach out to Ollama, we will need to use the following host : _host.docker.internal_

+**_NOTE:_**  The connector is expecting to have an API Key configured to work.
+Ollama doesn't provide this feature so you can a random string and save the connector.

 For Llama3 this will look like this :
 ![Demo Local Assistant Connector - Llama3 ](img/demo_local_ia_assistant_1.png)